Minneapolis

 Through vicarious responsibility, a hospital can also sometimes be held liable due to employee negligence.
 In rare cases when an insurance company may deny coverage for essential medical treatment, the insurance company can be sued for medical malpractice due to “practicing medicine without a license” or insurance bad faith.

-How long do I have to file a medical malpractice case in Minnesota?
+How long do you have to file a medical malpractice lawsuit in Minnesota?

 The medical malpractice statute of limitations, or the time you have to file a lawsuit after your injury, is relatively short in the state of Minnesota.